notapatch/notapatch.github.io/_posts/2017-02-09-reading-code.markdown

 Videos of this in action brought this together for me:

 [James Edward Grey II](https://twitter.com/JEG2) produced two videos on code reading called Codalyzed.
 He chose small libraries, [Mote](https://github.com/soveran/mote) and [Micromachine](https://github.com/soveran/micromachine), and followed the 'active reading style'.
 I recommend the videos ... but you cannot buy them.
-[There are unedited code readings on dotenv on youtube](https://www.youtube.com/watch?v=lKmY_0uY86s) but the paid videos are better.
+[There are unedited code readings on dotenv on youtube](https://www.youtube.com/watch?v=lKmY_0uY86s) but the paid videos are better for being concise.

 ### My Next Step

 It's surprising code reading isn't a popular.
 Am I missing something?
 While disappointing, it will not stop me grabbing a library I can ‘grok’ and working through it in an active style.

 ### References